Restrict Access / Permissions / Privacy: Scenarios and Use Cases

 - A business separates each department such as web design, accounting, inventory, and management.

 I want to sell access to my articles based on user subscriptions and memberships

-You will need to setup subscription with a plugin that will allow users to register and then give the new users a certain WordPress custom role e.g. “Content Subscriber”.
+You will need to setup a subscription with a plugin that will allow users to register and then give the new users a certain WordPress custom role, for example, “Content Subscriber”.

 You can map “Content Subscriber” to any KB Groups that you create.
 KB Group then control which KB Categories a user can view.

 Required plugins: Access Control bundle or Access Manager, KB Groups and Role Mapping add-ons